Azure-Samples/azure-iot-starter-kits/seeed/3-speech-recognizer/README.md

 - Micro SD card
 - Keyboard and monitor
-- ReSpeaker 2-Mics Pi HAT
+- ReSpeaker 4-Mic Array for Raspberry Pi
-- OLED display
+- Grove - OLED Display 0.96''
+- 5V Power Supply with Micro USB interface

 After attaching the above components you will boot the Raspberry Pi 3, enable SSH connectivity, and enable the OLED interface.
 Step-by-step instructions are below.

 ### Physical assembly

-For a video overview of the physical assembly steps, download and watch the following: [Assembling the Raspberry Pi 3 for the speech-recognizer project](https://iotcompanionapp.blob.core.windows.net/videos/speech-recognition-assembly.mp4).

 1. Remove Raspberry Pi 3 (including USB/micro USB power cable) and micro SD card from packaging.
 1. Insert the micro SD card into micro SD card port on the Raspberry Pi 3.
 1. Attach the keyboard (via one of the USB ports) and monitor (via HDMI port) to the Raspberry Pi 3.
-1. Remove ReSpeaker 2-Mics Pi HAT from its packaging and attach it to the Raspberry Pi 3 via the GPIO (general-purpose input/output) pins along the top edge of the board.
+1. Remove ReSpeaker 4-Mic Array for Raspberry Pi from its packaging and attach it to the Raspberry Pi 3 via the 40-Pin Headers along the top edge of the board.
-1. Remove the OLED from its packing and attach it (via its attached cord) to the port labeled `I2C` on the ReSpeaker 2-Mics Pi HAT.
+1. Remove the OLED Display from its packing and attach it (via its attached cord) to the port labeled `I2C` on the ReSpeaker 4-Mic Array for Raspberry Pi.

 ### Setup device